What are Microsoft Cloud App Security data security and privacy practices?

 Updating personal data

 Personal data about users is derived from the user's object in the SaaS applications used.
-Because of this, any changes made to the user profile in these applications are reflected in Microsoft Cloud App Security.
+Because of this, any changes made to the user profile in these applications are reflected in Cloud App Security.

 Cloud App Security uses Azure Data Centers around the world to provide optimized performance through geolocation.
 This means that a user's session may be hosted outside of a particular region, depending on traffic patterns and their location.
 However, to protect your privacy, no session data is stored in these data centers.

 Microsoft provides transparency about its practices: